-The last section involves feedback, this is achieved by the WDMT creating a report then send to the Administrator, detailed description to which content was defaced and when the defacement took place.
+The last section involves feedback, this is achieved by the WDMT creating a report which is sent to the Administrator, detailed description to what content was defaced and when the defacement took place.

 8.3 Interface Design

 8.3.1 Terminal and command line.
 The Administrator will interact the WDMT through the terminal and use numbers corresponding to each menu option to trigger the different functionalities.